awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/launching_emr_cluster-1.md

 ```
 --executor-memory 18G --executor-cores 4
 ```
 * **Application location**: here we will configure the location of our Spark application.
-Save the following python code to a file (or download it from the Attachment box) and upload it to your S3 bucket using the AWS console or AWS CLI: **aws s3 cp script.py s3://\<your-bucket-name\>**
+Save the following python code to a file (or download it from the Attachment box) and upload it to your S3 bucket using the AWS management console.
+You can refer to the [S3 Getting Started guide] (https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) for detailed instructions

 ```python
 import sys